Max Kade Fellowships

-The George Schulz-Behrend Scholarship supports students with an interest in German studies who 1) have immigrated to the United States and will become U.S. citizens, OR 2) are first-generation Americans.
+The George Schulz-Behrend Scholarship supports students with an interest in German studies who 1) have immigrated to the United States and will become U.S. citizens or permanent residents, OR 2) are first-generation Americans.
 Preference will be given to students that are the first in their immediate family to attend a United States college.
 Students must also demonstrate financial need, an intellectual awareness of fields beyond their major, tolerance toward the views and practices of others, cultivation of a sense of humor, and an active interest in languages and civilizations other than those using English as their main or only language.
 Application should be emailed to the German Department by October 15 (late applications will be accepted if funding is available).
 We will confirm receipt of your application within 24 hours after the deadline.
 If you don’t receive confirmation, please let us know.

 George Schulz-Behrend was born In Greifswald, Germany, in 1913, and died in Austin, Texas, in 2010.
 He immigrated to the United States at age fifteen and received a BA in English (1935) and an MA in German (1936) from CU-Boulder.
 These were his formative years: as he recalled in an autobiographical note written in 1998, "the intent of devoting my life to the profession of scholarship and teaching inspired me first about the time I entered graduate school."
 He received his PhD in German from the State University of Iowa in 1944, and entered the faculty of the University of Texas in 1946, where he taught until 1994.
 His areas of expertise were German-American history and the German Baroque era.

 Ulrich "Ulo" Goldsmith Memorial Prize in German-Jewish Studies